freewarefocus/py400kb/README.md

 - Root access (required for USB gadget and device grabbing)
 - Raspberry Pi with USB gadget mode support (Pi 400, Pi 500 & Pi 500+)
 - The ONLY port the Pi4, Pi5, Pi400, Pi500 & Pi500+ that can use as a HID device is the USB power port.
-  Since the destination PC's USB ports can't provide enough power to run a Pi400, *you will need a USB C power & data splitter*.
+  Since the destination PC's USB ports can't provide enough power to run any of these, **you will need a USB C power & data splitter**.

   I used this model from Amazon although I an sure several other could work and are available from other retailers.
 Just make sure you look for a "USB C to OTG" adapter that is designed for 20+ watts.